 Out of all the winners of the match, only 9 men have won the Royal Rumble multiple times.
 To win it once is an impressive feat, to win it twice is incredible.
 To win it for a third time, that makes you an all time great and a legend of the sport.

-Here are the nine wrestlers who won the Royal Rumble match twice, and won who managed an astounding three Royal Rumble victories.
+Here are the eight wrestlers who won the Royal Rumble match twice, and won who managed an astounding three Royal Rumble victories.

 Hulk Hogan – 1990 & 1991

 Hulk Hogan is one of the greatest WWE superstars of all time.
 It is not surprise that he was the first person to win the Royal Rumble match multiple times.

 His first victory came in the 1990 Royal Rumble, which was slightly different to modern times.
 Back in those days, the winner of the Royal Rumble match didn’t earn themselves a Wrestlemania championship match by winning.

 They simply won the great feeling you get by winning a wrestling match.
 And as the reigning WWE Champion, Hulk Hogan would have gained nothing for winning a Wrestlemania title match.

 He had a great performance in the 1990 Royal Rumble.
 Hogan eliminated 6 men, including the runner up Mr Perfect to win the match and etch his name in history once again.